IRS Payment Plan Lawyers

 • Federal Short-Term Interest Rate: The IRS sets the interest rate based on the federal short-term interest rate.
 This rate can change regularly and is typically updated quarterly.

-Understanding how interest accrues on your IRS Payment Plan is crucial.
 Interest typically begins to accrue from the date your tax liability is assessed until you pay the full amount.
 Here’s a breakdown of how it works:

 Tips for Minimizing IRS Payment Plan Interest

-While you may not have control over the federal short-term interest rate, there are strategies you can employ to minimize the interest you pay on your IRS Payment Plan:
+While you may not have control over the federal short-term interest rate, there are strategies you can employ to minimize the interest you pay on your IRS Payment Plan.

 What Happens if You Default on Your IRS Payment Plan?